1. CREDIT CARD DEBT

 Debt settlement can be an efficient way of getting rid of a lawsuit against you.

 Negotiating to pay part of what you owe might work best for both parties.
-It can allow you to settle the debt for an amount you can afford.
-It can also allow your creditor to collect some payment without having to go through the time, expense and risk of a lawsuit.
+It could allow you to settle the debt for an amount you can afford.
+Settling gives your creditor the chance to collect some payment without having to go through the time, expense, and risk of a lawsuit.

 You might be surprised at how motivated your creditors are to settle a debt rather than take the case to court.
 A CFPB study found that even when a court rules against a debtor, creditors collect an average of less than 20% of the amount owed within the first year after the judgment.
-Even four years after a judgment, creditors collect an average of just over a third of what they’re owed.
+Even five years after a judgment, creditors collect only about a third of what they’re owed on average.

 Creditors know that even if they win in court, they are likely to collect only a fraction of what they are owed.
 It may be much more cost-effective to accept partial payment upfront.
 So, make an offer, or work with a debt settlement specialist who can negotiate on your behalf.